 - Player 2 Start = 2

 piFba and m4all do work with direct controls.
 C64 and similar home computers needs extra settings.
+To change this settings go to options – edit keys.

 Background Music is played when started.
 If a USB Stick is used, then check folder USB Stick rpi2jamma/menu-audio